Contractible $3$-manifold and Positive scalar curvature (I): Stable minimal surfaces

 \subsection{Stable minimal discs}

 Our first object is to construct a family of meridian discs in $(M, g)$.
-A result of Meeks and Yau (See [Theorem 6.28 Page 224] in \cite{CM1}) provides us a geometric version of Loop Theorem to construct them.
+A result of Meeks and Yau (see [Theorem 6.28 Page 224] in \cite{CM1}) provides us a geometric version of Loop Theorem to construct them.

-\begin{theorem} (See Colding-Minicozzi's Book \cite{CM1} [Theorem 6.28, Page 224]) Let $(M^{3}, g)$ be a compact Riemannian 3-manifold whose boundary is mean convex and $\gamma$ a simple closed curve in $\partial M$ which is null-homotopic in $M$.
+\begin{theorem} \textnormal{(See [Theorem 6.28, Page 224] in \cite{CM1})} Let $(M^{3}, g)$ be a compact Riemannian 3-manifold whose boundary is mean convex and $\gamma$ a simple closed curve in $\partial M$ which is null-homotopic in $M$.
 Then, $\gamma$ bounds an area-minimizing disc and any such least area disc is embedded. \end{theorem}